 In particular, we do not share any Personal Information you provide with our donors, partners, or sponsors (other than the “Public Reporting” of de-identified reports as described below).

-If your use of the 1 Million Women To Tech Website is in the context of a partnership with your school or school district, we may allow the school or school district to access the same Student progress report that is also shared with your Tutor(s).
+If your use of the 1 Million Women To Tech Website is in the context of a partnership with your school or school district, we may allow the school or school district to access the same Learner progress report that is also shared with your Mentor(s).

-We may share Tutor information with the Tutor’s training facilitators, Regional Partner, and school district, as well as other partners
+We may share Mentor information with the Mentor’s training facilitators, Regional Partner, and school district, as well as other partners

 We also provide Tutors other opportunities (such as when adding their school to the map of schools teaching Computer Science) to share their contact information (name, school, email) — at their option and under their control — with a 1 Million Women To Tech Regional Partner so that Tutors can be contacted about local professional learning workshops, resources, and events.